cloudflare/cloudflare-docs/products/load-balancing/src/content/understand-basics/load-shedding.md

 An *IP hash* policy:

 - Sheds the percentage of IP addresses specified in the *Shed %*.
-- Ensures requests from the same IP will hit the same origin, promoting cache hits, consistent latency, and session preservation.
+- Ensures requests from the same IP will hit the same origin, which will increase cache hits, provide consistent latency, and preserve sessions.
 - Can over- or under-shed requests, since individual IPs may be responsible for different percentages of your requests.
 For example, setting a *Shed %* of *50%* may shed between **40%** to **60%** of pool requests.

 Choose a *Random* policy when you want a more accurate distribution of raw requests and an *IP hash* policy when you want to prevent a single IP from flapping between different origins.